Triumph Over Tragedy: Lessons from Alaska Airlines 261

 Aircraft Modifications

-The legacy of Alaska 261 continues to influence aviation safety.
-The changes in maintenance procedures, regulatory oversight, and aircraft design have contributed to making air travel safer.
-The aviation community remains committed to learning from this and other accidents to prevent future occurrences.
+Memorials were established near the crash site.
+Changes in maintenance procedures, regulatory oversight, and aircraft design made air travel safer.
+The aviation community remains committed to learning from this and other accidents.